ArciAndres/song_splitter/README.md

    Easy way (works on 02/01/2021): https://freemp3cloud.com/

 3. Get the full lyrics of the song, save in a text file and name it `lyrics.txt`.
+It is better if it has no blank lines in between.
+If loading data to Memrise, preferably to match the sentence separation with the data is going to be uploaded, so no post-processing should be made.

    By now, the structure of the folder should see like this: